gookarthik/secondspringproject/README.md

 	- Apache, here Tomcat v8.0 Server then Next
 	- In next window, browse the Tomcat path and give finish.

-	To Import Bulk-api-v2 project from existing location in to sts ide --

-	-  In STS, Click on File in menu bar, click on import then in Maven Projects, click on Existing Maven Projects.
-Click on Next.
-Pop-up window appears, Click on browse and search the path of bulk-api-v2 project and finally finish

 	To Import Secure-Backend-App project from existing location in to sts ide --